Henrique-FB/Henrique-FB.github.io/projects/accidents_dashboard_views.md

 </figure>

 This might be more of a me thing, but I really dislike when I can see the bounding boxes of the data.
 There's obviously some use in it depending on your goal, but in general, I want the data to be seamless.
-Leave most of the data with transparent background, and make "non transparent background" a choice for when you want whatever you are showing to be "outside" of the dashboard's main thing.
+Leave most of the data with a transparent background, and make "non transparent background" a choice for when you want whatever you are showing to be "outside" of the dashboard's main thing.

 ### 2. Minimalist